behrica/clj-py-R-template/README.md

 The `docker run` commands above assume a Linux OS and bash as shell The same is true for the Dockerfile produced by this template.
-Line 15-19 of teh Dockerfile
+Line 15-19 of the Dockerfile
 https://github.com/behrica/clj-py-r-template/blob/2f1ec12690c09917c4c7608d6f625e8032d0d294/src/clj/new/clj_py_r_template/Dockerfile#L15
 and the `docker run` id settings play together and this works as-is only on Linux.

 Line 15-19 of the Dockerfile and the `-build-arg USER_ID=$(id -u) --build-arg GROUP_ID=$(id -g)` are only  needed if volume is mounted as in the example.
-Without these, any file written to the shared volume by the container gets wrong permissions, which is unconvinient.
+Without these, any file written to the shared volume by the container gets wrong permissions, which is inconvenient.

 # Motivation
 This template is the easiest way to use R, python and Julia from Clojure.

-In the world of Java / Clojure Docker is not that common, because on the JVM platform using Docker instead of a JVM dependency manger (maven, lein, gradle ...) is not really required.
+In the world of Java / Clojure Docker is not that common, because on the JVM plattform using Docker instead of a JVM dependency manger (maven, lein, gradle ...) is not really required.

 This situation changes, the moment we add R / python or Julia into our stack, because both might have operating system dependencies in their packages.

 Then Docker can be very helpfull to get started quickly and work in a reproducible manner.

 This template contains a Dockerfile which has Clojure and all dependencies for [ClojisR](https://github.com/scicloj/clojisr), [libpython-clj](https://github.com/clj-python/libpython-clj), [julia-clj](https://github.com/cnuernber/libjulia-clj) and [ libapl-clj](https://github.com/jjtolton/libapl-clj)